relaycorp/veraid-website/index.md

 We could've bundled it with Letro, but the core functionality is generic enough and so widely applicable that it makes more sense to develop it independently.
 We also expect it to play a crucial role in [Awala](https://awala.network/) in the future, such as when we support [message broadcasting](https://github.com/AwalaNetwork/specs/issues/43).

+As of Q4 2024,
+VeraId is undergoing an independent security audit by [Radically Open Security](https://www.radicallyopensecurity.com/), commissioned by the Open Technology Fund.

 The word _vera_ is [Ido](https://www.idolinguo.org.uk/general.htm) for _authentic_, and it's pronounced _VEH-rah_ (with a trilled R).